node-red/node-red.github.io/docs/creating-nodes/node-js.md

 this.log("Something happened");
 this.warn("Something happened you should know about");
 this.error("Oh no, something bad happened");

+// Since Node-RED 0.17
+this.trace("Log some internal detail not needed for normal operation");
+this.debug("Log something more details for debugging the node's behaviour");

 {% endhighlight %}

 The `warn` and `error` messages also get sent to the flow editor debug tab.